Optimal detection of weak positive latent dependence between two sequences of multiple tests: Acknowledgments

 \section{Acknowledgments}

 The authors thank Drs.
-Hakon Hakonarson, Brendan J. Keating, Yun Li, and Julie Kobie for providing the pediatric autoimmune disease data and helping with its analysis, and Dr. Yihong Wu for helpful discussions.
-The research of Tony Cai was supported in part by NSF grant DMS-1208982 and DMS-1403708, and NIH Grant R01 CA127334.
-The research of Hongzhe Li was supported in part by NIH grants R01 GM097505 and R01 CA127334.
-The research of Dave Zhao was supported in part by NSF grant DMS-1613005 and by a grant from the Simons Foundation (\#SFLife 291812).
+Hakon Hakonarson, Brendan J. Keating, Yun Li, and Julie Kobie for providing the pediatric autoimmune disease data and helping with its analysis, Dr. Yihong Wu for helpful discussions, and the anonymous referees for excellent suggestions.
+The research of Tony Cai was supported in part by National Science Foundation grants DMS-1208982 and DMS-1403708, and the National Institutes of Health grant R01 CA127334.
+The research of Hongzhe Li was supported in part by the National Institutes of Health grants R01 GM097505 and R01 CA127334.
+The research of Dave Zhao was supported in part by National Science Foundation grant DMS-1613005 and the Simons Foundation grant SFLife 291812.